 What about leap years?

-A leap year adds an extra day—February 29.
-If that day falls on a weekday, it adds one more workday.
-So instead of 260 weekdays, you’d have 261.
-That’s 2,088 work hours for a full-time schedule (261 × 8 hours/day).
+Leap years add an extra day — February 29.
+If it’s a weekday, that’s one more workday.
+Instead of 261 weekdays, you’d have 262, which equals 2,096 work hours for a full-time schedule (262 × 8 hours/day).
+Note: 2026 isn’t a leap year, but 2028 will be.

 How do I calculate how many work hours in a year I actually work?